 Ice: Putting ice packs on the injured ankle

 Compression: Compressing the ankle by wrapping it and the foot with an elastic bandage or tape

 Elevation: Elevating the ankle as much as possible

 Acetaminophen is usually used to relieve pain.

-Most people can begin to walk and exercise immediately as long as they wear supportive footwear and are careful about how and how much they use the foot.
-As the sprain heals, they should gradually increase the amount of walking and exercise they do.
+Most people can begin to walk and exercise immediately as long as they wear supportive footwear.

 Physical therapy is needed to help minimize swelling, maintain the joint's range of motion, and gradually strengthen the muscles around the ankle (and thus prevent future sprains).

 Severe sprains require immediate medical attention.
 Without treatment, the ankle may remain unstable and painful.